mezo-org/musd/docs/rfc-microloans.md

 System CR = (mainTroveCollateral) / (mainTroveDebt + totalMicroloanPrincipal + totalStoredInterest + calculatedNewInterest)

-**Note**:This will be missing some interest that has yet to be accrued, but it should give a *close enough* CR while avoiding extra complexity.
+**Note**: This will be missing some interest that has yet to be accrued, but it should give a *close enough* CR while avoiding extra complexity.

 #### Promotions